-The Apprentice House pond – a real haven for all thing wild – supports a good population of dragonflies and damselflies including broad bodied chasers and banded demoiselles.
+The Apprentice House pond – a real haven for all thing wild – supports a good population of dragonflies and damselflies including broad bodied chasers.
 All of these species may have been observed by the apprentices in a few briefly snatched moments away from work.

 Fish, reptiles and amphibians

 The Apprentice House pond is also home to a wide variety of amphibians, including smooth and common newts, great crested newts, common toad and common frog.

 Grass snakes also make their home here, they love water and basking in the sun, but once they’ve warmed up they move fast!
 See if you can spot them lounging by the river as they wait to catch fish.
 They’re easily identified by the yellow ‘V’ at the base of their head.

 Stand on the garden bridge and look out for trout of all different sizes, or head up stream to the fish and eel pass.
 Constructed by the Environment Agency, the pass has opened up more than 10km of the river Bollin and the river to a range of fish.
 This means that, later in the year in autumn and winter, migratory species such as Atlantic salmon and European eel are now able to migrate upriver so they can complete their complex lifecycles.